oracle/weblogic-kubernetes-operator/docs-source/content/faq/oci-fss-pv.md

 ```

 ### Updating the domain on persistent volume sample
-In the snippet of the [create-domain-job-template.yaml](https://github.com/oracle/weblogic-kubernetes-operator/blob/master/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/create-domain-job-template.yaml)
+In the following snippet of the [create-domain-job-template.yaml](https://github.com/oracle/weblogic-kubernetes-operator/blob/master/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/create-domain-job-template.yaml),
-below, you will see the updated `command` for the init container:
+you can see the updated `command` for the init container:
 ```
 apiVersion: batch/v1
 kind: Job